 The main focus of my research is on the development of novel biomaterials for non-aqueous biocatalysis.
-The aim of such research is to provide new technologies for industrial bioprocessing, and to further our understanding of proteins and enzymes in unnatural environments.
+The aim of such research is to provide new technologies for industrial bioprocessing, with a focus on new recycling technologies, and to further our understanding of proteins and enzymes in unnatural environments.

 Initially my work, throughout my PhD and first post-doc, has been an effort to further understand the biophysics of proteins and enzymes in nonaqueous/unnatural environments.
 This was done through the the design and characterization of solvent-free liquid proteins.
 These unique biofluids are liquids in the absent of any solvent, and retain structure, dynamics, and function despite the lack of water.
 Amazingly, these materials have a high thermal stability, with enzyme activity attainable at 150 °C.